 8 Conclusions

-Editor's note: This clause will list conclusions that have been agreed during the course of the study item activities.

 1)Assistance information (e.g. rejected NSSAI and allowed NSSAI, available PLMN) from the UE shall be sent to the UDM via AMF to perform steering of roaming.

 2)Assistance information shall be security protected and sent to the UDM.